 California Child Guardianship

 California child guardianship begins when you file papers with the court and go through a number of steps leading up to a court hearing.
 Once all forms are completed, you must “give notice” to all relatives.
-Usually, you must file your California child guardianship petition in the county where the child lives.
-However, if there is a child custody case already with custody orders affecting the child in another county, you must file the California child guardianship petition in that same county and court where the custody orders exist.
+Usually, you must file your petition in the county where the child lives.
+However, if there is a child custody case already with custody orders affecting the child in another county, you must file the guardianship petition in that same county and court where the custody orders exist.
 That way, there will not be two different courts issuing custody orders about the minor that could conflict with each other.

 Guardian of a Juvenile Dependent